 Archaeological Collections

 The University Museum is a repository for archaeological materials obtained through faculty and student research, cultural resource management (CRM) projects, and private donations.
-Most of these materials were recovered from pre-Hispanic sites in New Mexico and Arizona, but some material also comes from historical-period sites and sites in other regions.
+Most of these materials were recovered from ancient Indigenous sites in this region, but some materials come from sites dating to the Spanish colonial, Mexican, and American Territorial periods.
 Many of the CRM projects took place on federal land, and the museum curates this material for those agencies.

 Ethnographic Collections